 Signs and Symptoms of Fast COMT

-In terms of neurotransmitters, low dopamine, epinephrine, and norepinephrine looks like:
+In terms of neurotransmitters, low dopamine, epinephrine, and norepinephrine look like:

 - Lack of enthusiasm